-7 tips on how to set up a productive family vegetable garden
+How to set up a vegetable garden with no knowledge

 I passionately believe that anyone can grow at least one food item at home and have a positive impact on their health and lifestyle.
 Setting up a family vegetable garden is a simple exercise if you follow these 7 simple tips.

 “I would love to start a vegetable garden but….” is something people often say to me.
 Two main reasons people tell me they have not started include: